pgj/freebsd-wifibox/README.md

 - A CPU that is supported by [bhyve] PCI pass-through (I/O MMU) with ~256 MB physical memory and ~700 MB disk space available.

-- A FreeBSD/amd64 system with the `virtio-9p` backend available for [bhyve].
-FreeBSD 13.0 and later has this out of the box, but it could be made work on FreeBSD 12 as well (see below).
+- A supported FreeBSD/amd64 system: 11.4-RELEASE, 12.2-RELEASE, or
+  13.0-RELEASE.
+14-CURRENT might work.

+- The [bhyve+] port which installs unofficial patches for `bhyve` to fill gaps present in the base system.
+For FreeBSD 11 and 12, this is mandatory, but it may come handy on newer systems as well.

 - [grub2-bhyve](https://github.com/grehan-freebsd/grub2-bhyve) or the
-  corresponding `sysutils/grub2-bhyve` FreeBSD package.
+  corresponding `sysutils/grub2-bhyve` FreeBSD package, so the Linux guest could be booted via GRUB 2.

 ## Installation